gryffindor-guy/FrontEnd-Web-Development-of-Chatbot/README.md

 #  Main Objectives of our Chat bot

-:arrow_right: To provide a beautiful front end website so that we can embed our chatbot over there
+:arrow_right: To provide a beautiful front end website for our chatbot, so that we can embed our chatbot over there.

-:arrow_right: To make user life comfortable in an interactive environment
+:arrow_right: To make user life comfortable in an interactive environment.

-:arrow_right: To provide awesome features like music, shopping, stories, typing pratice
+:arrow_right: To provide awesome features like music, shopping, stories, typing pratice.

 # Description of tasks It can perform